niermann/holoaverage/README.rst

 The script is written and maintained by Tore Niermann (email: tore.niermann@tu-berlin.de).

-Details on the usage can be found in the tutorial section of the documentation.
+Details on the usage can be found in the documentation.
 The documentation can be found at

     https://holoaverage.readthedocs.io